A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Preparation Phase/Readme.md

 We will use [Snort Rule Generator](https://anir0y.in/snort2-rulgen/) to make our rules.

+1. Setting Up Snort Environment
+- Configuration File: Use `sudo nano` to edit the `local.rules` file in the Snort directory.

-First, we are going to create a rule for testing pings.
+2. Create a rule for testing pings.

 ```snort
 alert icmp any any -> 8.8.8.8 any (msg:"ICMP Ping Detected"; sid:1000001; rev:1;)